naqviali505/Pipes-and-FIFO/README.md

 FIFO

-Create a Program such that Parent Sends the series of message to child.
+Parent Sends the series of message to child.
 The format is like [‘Send email to Ahmed’, ‘My password is 123’,’Hey to everyone’] The format is list of strings.
 The child job is to encrypt messages and send them back to parent.
 At the end of the program, parent do have encrypted and original messages.